b0tting/NagiosLogParser/README.md

 /usr/bin/python /usr/local/check_log.py -c logfile_check
 ```

+Here's a more sane check that counts the number of HTTP 500 errors found in the last 10 minutes in an Apache server access log and alerts us if there are over 10 errors.

-Here's a more sane check, add this as a child to the "configurations" entry:
+Add this as a child to the "configurations" entry:
 ```
     count_http500:
       filter: HTTP\/1\.1\"\s500
       message: Currently Apache error count per hour - [RESULT]
       datecolumn: 3
       dateformat: "[%d/%b/%Y:%H:%M:%S"
-      dateage: 60m
+      dateage: 10m
       performancedata: true
       critical:
         greaterthan: 10
         message: Current Apache error count per hour is over [RESULT]!
 ```
-The filter is a regular expression that filter everything except the HTTP 500 access log entries.
-The three date fields tell the check which column contains the date, how to parse it and when to consider lines to be old (and stop parsing).
-Finally, we tell the check to return a Nagios error status if there are over 10 errors.
-Also, the result will contain performance data useable in Nagios graph or any other time series storage.
+- The filter is a regular expression that filters everything except the HTTP 500 access log entries.
+- The three date fields tell the check which column contains the date, how to parse it and when to consider lines to be old (and stop parsing).
+The "dateage" tells us to check back up to 10 minutes ago.
+- Also, the result will contain performance data usable in Nagios graph or any other time series storage, as signalled by the "performancedata" flag.
+- Finally, we tell the check to return a Nagios error status if there are over 10 errors.
 ##### Testing
 When you run the check_log script with the -h parameter, it will display a help message and the names of all known tests.
 If you run the check_log script without any parameters it will then run all tests.